How we help

 Support for Young People

 Families in Grief can help young people to understand and cope with their grief.
-So if you are a teenager who’s grieving and join our support group for young people, you will also meet others who are in the same position as you.
+So if you are a teenager who’s grieving there are lots of ways we can help – from activity days, drop-ins at school/college through to one to one support or joining in one of our young people’s groups to meet others your age in the same position as you.